lemyskaman/xnmp/README.md

   P - for php

- This package uses (https://deb.sury.org/)sury php repo to allow you install multiple php versions on the same machine.
-This package is build with the laravel development on mind, so it will install a boun
+ This package uses [sury php repo](https://deb.sury.org/) to allow you install multiple php versions on the same machine.
+The php installation on this package also install comons php libraries for laravel development.